reaskearth/api/README.md

 - `return_period_year`: the return period of the given windspeed.
 - `windspeed_ft_3sec_kph`: the windspeed value for the given location and return period.
 In this case the value is terrain-corrected 3-second gust in units of kilometers per hour.

+### GateEP

-2. `/deepcyc/v1/gateep/`: returns TC surface windspeeds crossing/entering a gate at a specified return period.
+`/deepcyc/v1/gateep/` returns TC surface windspeeds crossing/entering a gate at a specified return period.
 The gate can be a single line, a quadrilateral or a circle.
 The values returned are 1-minute averaged with no terrain correction.
 For example:

 ```Python
 url = 'https://api.reask.earth/v1/deepcyc/gateep'